Gertrude Bell

 She spent much of the rest of her life in Baghdad and was a key player in the nation-building of what would eventually become the Kingdom of Iraq.
 She met and befriended a large number of Iraqis in both the cities and the countryside, and was a confidante and ally of Iraq's new King Faisal.
 Toward the end of her life, she was sidelined from Iraqi politics.
 Perhaps seeing that she still needed something to occupy her, Faisal appointed her the Honorary Director of Antiquities of Iraq, where she returned to her original love of archaeology.
-In that role, she helped modernize procedures and catalogue findings, all of which helped prevent unauthorized looting of artifacts.
+In that role, she helped modernise procedures and catalogue findings, all of which helped prevent unauthorized looting of artifacts.
 She supported education for Iraqi women, served as president of the Baghdad library (the future Iraq National Library), and founded the Iraq Museum as a place to display the country's archaeological treasures.
 She died in 1926 of an overdose of sleeping pills in what was possibly a suicide, although she was in ill health regardless.

 Bell wrote extensively.
 She translated a book of Persian poetry; published multiple books describing her travels, adventures, and excavations; and sent a steady stream of letters back to England during World War I that influenced government thinking in an era when few English people were familiar with the contemporary Middle East.